ogazboiz/GamePass/README.md

 ## What You Get

 You play various games.
 You score points.
 You earn PASS tokens.
 Top players win more.
 Your scores stay on blockchain.
 Your rewards stay in your wallet.

+## How It Works

+Connect your wallet.
+Buy PASS tokens with CELO or cUSD.
+Mint one Gem NFT.
+Play games.
+Submit scores.
+Compete for rewards.